rishabh706/Diabetic-Retinopathy-Disease-Grading-Deep-Learning-Model/README.md

 2. Extracted features using pretrained model VGG16.

-3. Trained using random forest algorithm.
+3. Trained using LightGBM algorithm.

-4. Used random oversampling technique to handle imbalanced diabetic risk levels.
+4. Used class weighting to handle imbalanced diabetic risk levels.

-5. Evaluated the performance with the help of confusion matrix,precision,recall and f1 score.
+5. Evaluated the performance with the help of confusion matrix,accuracy,precision,recall and f1 score.